aws/aws-cli/proposals/source-install.md

 leveraged.
 For the purpose of being a thin, familiar interface, Autotools is advantageous over CMake because:

-* It requires little to no dependencies in order to use the build/install interface.
+* Minimal dependencies required to use the build/install interface.

 * The end user interface is more minimal as it is scoped to running a single `configure` script followed by `make` commands.
 Users do not have to